Semrush helps you:

 How did this content do?

-An influx of backlinks from 28 different domains.
+An influx of backlinks from almost 200 referring domains:

 As you might expect, these links and shares boosted his client’s search engine traffic: